 Who we are

-Dyno Therapeutics is a Cambridge based, VC-backed biotech startup that uses next-gen DNA technologies and machine learning to engineer Adeno-associated Virus (AAV) capsids for effective delivery of gene therapies.
+Dyno Therapeutics is a Cambridge based, VC-backed biotech startup that uses next-gen DNA technologies and machine learning to engineer Adeno-associated Virus (AAV) capsids for the effective delivery of gene therapies.

 What we offer you

-As a member of our new and quickly growing company, you’ll help us shape Dyno from the very beginning into a startup that not only takes its scientific mission seriously but also provides a positive and supportive workplace environment.
-And Dyno will have the opportunity to benefit from the insight, diversity, and talent that you’ll bring.
-Together, we’ll help turn gene therapy into reality.
+As a member of our quickly growing company, you’ll help us shape Dyno into a startup that takes its scientific mission seriously and provides a positive and supportive workplace environment.
+Dyno will have the opportunity to benefit from your insight, skills, and talent while enriching your professional and scientific experience as we grow the company together.

-General role: In coordination with scientific leadership and technical support staff, your role will be to lead AAV capsid engineering projects.
+In coordination with scientific leadership and technical support staff, your role will be to lead AAV capsid engineering projects.
 This will involve applying the Dyno screening platform to create novel AAV capsids with specifically tailored biological properties.
-In leading this project, you will be responsible for understanding the the needs of our customer, i.e. clinical stage partners using AAV to deliver therapeutics.
+In leading this project, you will be responsible for understanding the needs of our partners.
 You will then identify and implement strategies for applying Dyno’s platform to improve AAV capsids for these applications.
-Finally, you will carry out several rounds of screening working to iteratively optimize the desired capsid properties.
-Success in creating novel capsids will rely on your ability to collaboratively integrate the many disciplines represented within Dyno, from molecular biology to machine learning.
+Success in this role will rely on your ability to collaboratively integrate the many disciplines represented within Dyno, from molecular biology to machine learning.

 - Lead a research project focused on creating novel AAV capsids with tailored properties

 - Develop and refine the scientific aims, timeline and workflow of this project

 - Create and validate project-specific in vitro and in vitro AAV capsid selection assays

 - Analyze and interpret the results from each round of screening, with an emphasis towards iteratively improving library design

 - Collaborate with a diverse team of wet-lab scientists, protein engineers, and computational scientists

-- PhD in biology, biochemistry, biomedical engineering, or related field
+- PhD in biology, biochemistry, biomedical engineering, or a related field

 - 5+ years hands-on wet lab experience

-- Strong expertise in both molecular biology and next-generation sequencing-based approaches (such as bulk or single-cell RNA-Seq, Chip-Seq, whole genome or exome sequencing, etc)
+- Expertise in molecular biology and next-generation sequencing-based approaches (such as bulk or single-cell RNA-Seq, Chip-Seq, whole genome or exome sequencing, etc)